magicleap/developer-portal-docs/docs/guides/features/object-occlusion.md

 An occlusion mesh is a representation of the real-world environment which helps the system understand which parts of the virtual objects should be visible and which parts should be hidden behind real-world objects.

-**Update Rate**: For long range occlusion, by default the occlusion mesh is updated at an interval of 5 frames per second.
+**Update Rate**: For long range occlusion, by default the occlusion mesh is updated at an interval of 5 frames per second (fps).
 This allows the system to occlude virtual content in static environments.
 For real-world objects in close range, the occlusion mesh dynamically updates at 30 frames per second.

+You can choose the occlusion mesh update rate by setting the `max_distance` parameter for `MLOcclusionSettings`:
+* 5 fps - Set `MLOcclusionSettings::max_distance` to be greater than **0.9m**.
+This is best for long-range occlusion.
-When you use the MLOcclusion API, the default update frequency is 5 frames per second, and you can set the **min_distance** and **max_distance** parameters.
-If you set ```MLOcclusionSettings::max_distance``` to be less than or equal to **0.9m**, the system automatically generates the mesh at 30 frames per second.
-The code sample below shows the options in the MLOcclusion API:
+* 30 fps - Set `MLOcclusionSettings::max_distance` to be less than or equal to **0.9m**, the system automatically generates the mesh at 30 frames per second.

+The code sample below shows an example of the options in the MLOcclusion API:

 ```
 typedef struct MLOcclusionSettings {